picandocodigo/ricojson/README.md

 can read them.

-By default it the JSON (prettified with Ruby's JSON library) to your stdoutput.
+By default it the JSON (prettified with Ruby's JSON library) to your standard output.
 You can also pass the `-o` parameter for it to open the JSON file in your system's default application or text editor for files with the `.json` extension.